TuyaInc/tuyasmart_home_ios_sdk/en/resource/SIGMesh.md

      ......
   ```

-- mesh node Id， 2 bytes

-  The node id is used to distinguish the "unique identifier" of each mesh device in the mesh network.
-For example, if you want to control a device, you can send the nodeId command corresponding to this device to the mesh network

-- mesh group local Id，2 bytes

-  The local Id is used to distinguish the `` unique identifier '' of each mesh group in the mesh network.For example, if you want to control the devices in a group, you can send the localId command corresponding to this group to the mesh network.

 - Equipment operation requires multiple steps

   Because device operations, such as adding and deleting operations, and group operations, require the local Bluetooth command to be executed once and recorded in the cloud once.
 The operation information needs to be synchronized to the local mesh network as well.

-- Local connection and gateway connection

-  Local connection: The networked device is connected via Bluetooth to control mesh and command operations

-  Gateway connection: The networked devices are connected through the gateway (the gateway needs to be with the device, and the distance cannot be too far) to control the mesh and command operations

 ## Management